-With living a frugal lifestyle, it is often easy to get caught up in particular ways to save on specific items, but there are some basic frugal living steps that can help you live as thrifty as possible and help you save money on nearly everything.
+With living a frugal lifestyle, it is often easy to get caught up in particular ways to save on specific items, but there are some basic steps to living frugally that can help you live as thrifty as possible and help you save money on nearly everything.
+These ideas will have a big impact!

 These frugal living principles can be applied to just about anything in your life to help you maximize savings and minimize spending.